FarmDyn/documentation/docs/template/introduction.md

 # Introduction

 An economic template model uses a declarative approach which depicts in rather generic terms the physical and financial relations in the system to analyse.
-It describes their relations based on a set of decision variables, exogenous parameters and equations describing their relations.
+It describes their relations based on a set of decision variables, exogenous parameters and equations.
 Template models in that sense have a long-standing tradition in economics.
-In macro-applications, template based computable general equilibrium models, such as GTAP (Hertel 1997) or the IFPRI [^1] CGE\_template (Lofgren et al. 2002), are quite common.
+In macro-applications, template based computable general equilibrium models, such as GTAP (Hertel 1997) or the
+IFPRI [^1] CGE\_template (Lofgren et al. 2002), are quite
+common.
 For regional and farm type applications, programming model templates are underlying e.g. the regional or farm type model in CAPRI